Errolrabano/Module-2-Planner/README.md

     4. Add sound effects when clicking a button or having little soft music in the background
 4. METRICS
         1. ALL METRICS
-            1. How many people pick the agents
+            1. How many people view the agent
-            2.
+            2. How many people view the guides
+            3. How many people enter the website

 5. ANALYTICS
     1. General (optional)